Using a debit card instead of a credit card

 Unlike what is offered with most major credit cards, cash advances or a line of credit is not offered to debit card holders.
 Therefore, when emergency cash is needed or when fast cash is needed to help a person survive until their next paycheck, a debit card is of no help.
 However, a person in this situation, even with bad credit, may be able to consider a loan till payday or a cash advance from a company offering personal loans.

-Federal regulations, which protect credit card consumers, do not apply to debit cards.
+Federal regulations, which protect credit card consumers, do not get started to debit cards.
 This means that in a dispute over charges, the consumer has little recourse once money has been debited from their account.

 Also, banks that issue debit cards with checking accounts sometimes charge a fee when cards are used.
 While this practice is becoming more and more obsolete, consumers are advised to check with their individual bank before using debit cards and accruing possible fees.
 When inquiring about this, be sure to ask, specifically, about using the card to access cash at another banking institution or ATM machine.
 While some may not charge fees on purchases, it is still very common for banks to charge when a card is used at another institution or at a privately owned ATM machine.